 Not at all, you can do so much more.
 For example, you can use services like SonarCloud to check the quality of your SQL code.
 You can also do some interesting things with your code as well.
 For example, create multiple dacpac files for different versions of SQL Server.
 Which I explained how to do in a previous post here.

-11: Can you use GitHub Actions to update SQL Server databases?
+11: Can you use GitHub Actions instead of Azure DevOps to update SQL Server databases?

 Yes, you can.
 I have used it myself and it’s really good.
 Especially if you have your projects already in GitHub.
 One thing to remember if you are going to look at this is that the yaml syntax is different than it is within Azure DevOps.

 12: State or migration-based deployments for SQL Server?

 I thought I would save this one for last.
 Because the honest answer is that it depends.
 What I will say is that I instigated a pipeline that updates a database on a four-figure number of SQL Server instances using a state-based method.